shred/a500-bom/content/index.md

 * **Floppy Switcher**: Before populating J90, cut the two marked traces and check that they are actually cut.
 * **Kickstart Switcher**: Before populating J91, J92 and J93, cut the marked traces between each of the middle pins and check that they are actually cut.

 Again: **Read the Rämixx500 documentation carefully!** There are a few things that need your attention.
-If you just blindly solder in all the components, you will damage your hardware.
+If you just blindly solder in all the components, **you will damage your hardware**.

 ## Disclaimer